MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/how-to-register-vat-on-purchase-orders.md

 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Register VAT on Purchase Orders

-In Russia, organizations are required to keep a journal of received and issued VAT invoices. [!INCLUDE[prodshort](../../includes/prodshort.md)] enables you to register VAT on purchase orders so that the information is tracked in the VAT invoices journal.
+In Russia, organizations are required to keep a journal of received and issued VAT invoices. [!INCLUDE[prod_short](../../includes/prod_short.md)] enables you to register VAT on purchase orders so that the information is tracked in the VAT invoices journal.

 ## To register VAT on a purchase order